Is Fineco Bank legit?

-It's a good sign that Fineco Bank has a banking background, what can be considered as a safety net.
+It's a good sign that Fineco Bank has a banking background, what can be considered as a legitimacy net.
 Even if it's not required by law that a struggling broker must be saved by its parent bank, in most cases you can count on this happening, so a banking parent is another layer of security.

 Broker listed on stock exchange

-Fineco Bank is listed on the following stock exchange: Borsa Italiana, which is a good sign for reliability.
+Fineco Bank is listed on the following stock exchange: Borsa Italiana, which is a good sign for legitimacy.